Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 ##### Nav bar
 * Displays navigation elements according to user.
 If session isn’t a user it won’t display profile, add dog or logout element.
 The appropriate login or register elements appear.
 * Responsive to drop down menu on smaller screens.
+* Use can sort by breed type age, breed or location.

 ##### Footer
-* Social links animation works on hover.
+* Social links animation works on hover (on local host -- bug- all static files didnt upload to heroku).
-* Socail links open to seperate tab.
+* Social links open to seperate tab.

 ##### Search bar
-* Filters counties, and dog names correctly.
+* Filters through description, breed and location.
-* Flash message appears if no results are found
 * Reset button brings user back to home page if clicked.

-##### Feature Wall
+##### Page Wall
 * Displays dog reviews created by all users.
 * Delete and edit buttons appear for those dogs which were created by the user.
 * Clicking on specific dog brings the user to indiviual detail page.
+* The sorting bar correctly orders the dogs by age, location, breed and name.
+* also when using the sorting the correct number of dogs appears at the top.

 ##### dog Detail Page
 * The correct dog details populate the key features field.
-* The Google maps iframe loads to the correct location of the dog using the dog name and county as parameters for search.
-* The description correctly populates underneath the Google image.
+* The description correctly populates underneath the image.
 * If the user is the creator of the review the edit and delete buttons appear at the bottom to link to the edit delete functionality.

 ##### Delete function